1st-Tenor-button-(Blue).png 1st-Bass-button-(Blue).png 2nd-Bass-button-(Blue).png

 Being a member of ‘The Fron’ is extremely ADDICTIVE and is one reason we moved from our home county of Lincolnshire in 2012.
 I manufactured / hand-made thousands of ‘Victors Laurel Garlands’ for motor race meetings – many of which have been worn by extremely famous World Champions!

-SAssistant Secretaryteve Winn (Vice Chair)
+SAssistant Secretaryteve Winn (Chairman)

 I joined the Fron choir in the middle of the mayhem that was their recording contract.
 That would have been in December 2007.